Physiq Macro Calculator

 Maintenance Macros: How to Find Your TDEE

-This guide covers how to set macros for maintenance using a balanced approach.
+This guide covers how to set macros for maintenance using a standard approach.

 Use the calculator below to generate your own numbers based on weight, height, age, and activity level.